SERG-Delft/REMLA/rubrics.md

 : All paragraphs follow one main idea and does not deviate from it.
 The paper is not fully clear for someone that did not follow the course.

 Excellent
-: All paragraph follow one main idea and does not deviate from it.
+: All paragraphs follow one main idea and do not deviate from it.
 The paper is independently readable.

 #### Graphics